Effective nasal breathing

 So why is nose breathing so important?

-The nose is a filter
+The nose is a filter.

 The nose is a heater and humidifier

+Cold, dry air breathed in through the mouth can irritate and dry out the delicate tissues in the lungs impacting on gas exchange and causing the airways to constrict.
 When the air has been warmed to body temperature and saturated with moisture, gas exchange in the lungs is significantly more efficient and breathing is easier.

 Nitric Oxide